ray-project/ray/doc/source/data/batch_inference.rst

             predictions = ds.map_batches(
                 HuggingFacePredictor,
                 num_gpus=1,
+                # Specify the batch size for inference.
+                # Increase this for larger datasets.
+                batch_size=1,
                 # Set the ActorPool size to the number of GPUs in your cluster.
                 compute=ray.data.ActorPoolStrategy(size=2),
                 )
             predictions.show(limit=1)

         .. testoutput::
+            :options: +MOCK

-            {'data': 'Complete this', 'output': "Complete this article through the web and check our FAQ.\n\nAre you a vegetarian?
-We'll"}
+            {'data': 'Complete this', 'output': 'Complete this poll.
+Which one do you think holds the most promise for you?\n\nThank you'}

     .. group-tab:: PyTorch